Breast cancer management: Medical imaging

+Medical imaging is frequently used in breast cancer management to make crucial diagnostic decisions throughout the treatment process.
+The modalities used include X-ray (in the form of mammography), magnetic field-based imaging, and ultrasound wave-based imaging.
+Additional forms of imaging include Gamma Radiation imaging in the form of single-Photon Emission Computed Tomography (SPECT) or Positron Emission Tomography (PET), and Non-Ionizing Radiation imaging in the form of Optical imaging or Breast Microwave imaging.

+Xray imaging

+As a screening tool, mammography (x-ray imaging of the breast) is the conventional method and NCCN recommended diagnostic tool used to detect small tumors in the breast.
+It is used primarily as a screening tool for women in the 45 to 74 age range but is also useful diagnostically in younger women.
+Mammography produces x-rays of low energy (20-30 keV) which produce two-dimensional images that can reveal suspicious masses, abnormal calcifications or other anomalies.

+Other imaging includes digital breast tomosynthesis (also known as DBT) and contrast-enhanced digital mammography (also known as CESM).

+Magnetic field-based imaging

+MRI (magnetic resonance imaging) is considered a supplemental tool to mammography and ultrasound within the initial screening stages but is typically used in the management of patients with a formal diagnosis of breast cancer, to stage the disease prior to treatment and to assess the response to treatment.

+Ultrasound wave-based imaging

+Ultrasound, also known as sonography, is commonly used for evaluating potential symptomatic breast lesions.
+Ultrasound can also be used to guide biopsy needles to particular regions of interest in the breast.
+It can also be used to help differentiate cysts from solid tumors based on the size, echo pattern, and vascularity of the mass.

 Managing side effects

 Drugs and radiotherapy given for cancer can cause unpleasant side effects such as nausea and vomiting, mouth sores, dermatitis, and menopausal symptoms.
 Around a third of patients with cancer use complementary therapies, including homeopathic medicines, to try to reduce these side effects.

 Insomnia

 It was believed that one would find a bi-directional relationship between insomnia and pain, but instead it was found that trouble sleeping was more likely a cause, rather than a consequence, of pain in patients with cancer.
 An early intervention to manage sleep would overall relieve patient with side effects.

 Approximately 40 percent of menopausal women experience sleep disruption, often in the form of difficulty with sleep initiation and frequent nighttime awakenings.
 There is a study, first to show sustained benefits in sleep quality from gabapentin, which Rochester researchers already have demonstrated alleviates hot flashes.